Why Do SUVs Have Spoilers?

 The word spoiler might seem like an unusual selection for something that is beneficial.
 After all, without knowing what it is, a person would likely think it is something negative.

-Yet, the title of this tool arises from its purpose; a spoiler disrupts or reduces the unfavorable wind flow over the SUV as it drives.
+Yet, the title of this tool arises from its purpose; a spoiler disrupts or diminishes the unwanted wind flow over the SUV as it drives.

-This reduces the drag of the SUV and results in improved fuel efficiency.
+This decreases the resistance of the SUV and results in enhanced fuel efficiency.

 Will A Spoiler Actually Improve My Fuel Mileage?